Puerh Vs Black Tea

 Appearance: Shapes and Colors

-1. Ripe Puerh Tea: This tea comes in two main forms: loose tea and pressed tea.
+Ripe Puerh Tea is available in two primary forms: loose tea and pressed tea.
 Loose Puerh tea is broad, dense, and typically brown or maroon.
-Pressed Puerh tea takes on various shapes like pies, bricks, or blocks.
+Pressed Puerh tea comes in various shapes, including pies, bricks, or blocks.
+Kungfu black tea often appears in a bar shape with a curly look and usually has a golden-yellow color.
+Broken tea is granular and is commonly used in tea bags.

 Puerh Tea vs. Black Tea Liquor Color